Bodhrán

 The bodhrán (/ˈbaʊrɑːn, baʊˈrɑːn, ˈbɔrɑːn, ˈbɔrən/, /ga/; plural bodhráin) is a frame drum used in Irish music ranging from 25 to 65 cm in diameter, with most drums measuring 35–45 cm.
 The sides of the drum are 9–20 cm deep.
-A goatskin head is tacked to one side (synthetic heads or other animal skins are sometimes used).
+A goatskin hide is tacked to one side (synthetic heads or other animal skins are sometimes used).
 The other side is open-ended for one hand to be placed against the inside of the drum head to control the pitch and timbre.

-One or two crossbars, sometimes removable, may be inside the frame, but this is increasingly rare on modern instruments.
+One or two crossbars, sometimes removable, may be inside the frame.
 Some professional modern bodhráns integrate mechanical tuning systems similar to those used on drums found in drum kits.
 It is usually with a hex key that the bodhrán skins are tightened or loosened depending on the atmospheric conditions.

+Some notable music acts and people who have made use of the bodhrán include Christy Moore, Planxty, Moving Hearts, The Chieftains, The Boys of the Lough, The Pogues, Hothouse Flowers, Stockton's Wing, De Dannan, The Saw Doctors, Great Big Sea, Flogging Molly, Imelda May, John Joe Kelly and Ruairi Glasheen.